 Cheek implants are inserted into the face to provide structural support.
 Fat injections for cheek enhancement are not recommended because of the high rate at which it is reabsorbed.
 Patients seeking to augment that portion of the face (cheekbones, otherwise known as the malar eminence) should investigate cheek implants depending on their needs.
 If the intention is to address superficial changes caused by acne scarring or from trauma, or for treating smile lines, a fat transplantation would be the choice.
 Every patient will have a unique request, and looking at before and after photos is an excellent place to begin.

 Regardless of whether your face has become thin due to weight loss (either from changes in diet and exercise or because of a disease process) or heredity, a bony or shrunken face carries with it an unhealthy look and can prematurely age the appearance of a patient.
-Fat injections, using tissue taken from the abdominal area, can improve this condition considerably, restoring years and rejuvenating a "wasted" look.
+Fat transfer, using tissue taken from the abdominal area, can improve this condition considerably, restoring years and rejuvenating a "wasted" look.
+Fat injections are also a natural alternative to injectable treatments such as fillers.
 Naturally, a complete physical exam and understanding of the health history of the patient is necessary before a surgical procedure in order to confirm that the essential cause of the gaunt appearance has been properly treated.
+A comprehensive anti‐aging treatment may also include BOTOX® Cosmetic injections

 1) I have very thin lips.
 Can you make them bigger (fuller)?